ib0b/med/README.md

 Practitioner logs in.
 Checks if there is any patient in queue.
 Clicks on next Patient.
-Intercom\PA sytem announces "Mary please report to [department]" Patients arrives at department
+Intercom\PA sytem announces "Mary please report to [department]" .
+Patients arrives at department.
-Doctors enters notes from consultation, and submits Doctor then has option to end patient visit(discharge) or refer to another department.
+Doctors enters notes from consultation, and submits.
+Doctor then has option to end patient visit(discharge) or refer to another department.

 ## Implementation Summary